atomic77/reqsink/README.md

     -p, --port <port>                                Port to bind to [default: 8000] -r, --req-limit <req-limit>
-            Maximum number of requests to keep in memory [default: 1000]
+            Maximum number of requests to keep in memory [default: 1000] -s, --sqlite <sqlite>

-    -u, --user-templates-dir <user-templates-dir>
+            Filename of sqlite database to use for persistence (EXPERIMENTAL) -u, --user-templates-dir <user-templates-dir>
             User-defined templates directory.
 If you want to provide a custom response to a particular endpoint, you will need to also provide a JSON file mapping the template to